 Attendance & Late Cancellation/No Show Policies: Scheduled appointments are reserved specifically for each patient.
 Therefore, it is the responsibility of the patient (or for minors, the parent/guardian) to keep appointments as scheduled and to provide sufficient advanced notice when appointments need to be cancelled/rescheduled.

 - If a patient fails to show for a scheduled appointment or does not provide sufficient advanced notice (as specified below) to cancel and/or reschedule an appointment , the patient (or for minors, the parent/guardian) is responsible for paying the full cost of the scheduled appointment.
-For example, if a 3-hour block of time is scheduled for testing (which is billed at $200 per hour), then the late cancellation/no show fee would be $600.
+For example, the late cancellation/no show fee for the initial intake interview would be $400.

 to avoid late cancellation/no show fees